the-laurel/chain-proposals/evmos/PrecedenceGraph.md

 }
 link The Principle Of Continuity Of State "https://github.com/the-laurel/chain-proposals/blob/main/evmos/PrincipleOfContinuityOfState.md"

-The Principle Of Integrity  <|-- The Principle Of Transformation The Principle Of Integrity  <|-- The Principle Of Reflexivity
+The Principle Of Integrity  <|-- The Principle Of Determinism The Principle Of Integrity  <|-- The Principle Of Reflexivity The Principle Of Integrity  <|-- The Principle Of Identity

+The Principle Of Determinism <|-- The Principle Of Transformation The Principle Of Determinism <|-- The Principle Of Continuity Of State

 The Principle Of Identity  <|-- Existence Of Principles The Principle Of Continuity Of State  <|-- Existence Of Principles